abhinav-koodoo/document-checker-documentation/README.md

 **Content type**: multipart/form-data

 This method ingests a set of documents.
-The type of data will be intuited from the magic bytes in the document if "document_type" is not passed.
+The type of data will be intuited from the magic bytes in the file if "file_type" is not passed.

 > If the request succeeds, we immediately respond with a submission reference (i.e. submission_id).
 >
 > A submission is a collection of documents.
-Along with this submission_id, we respond with an array of document_ids (uuids) pertaining to the documents that were successfully received.
+Along with this submission_id, we respond with an array of document ids (uuids) pertaining to the documents that were successfully received.
 >
 > You may use submission_id to immediately query our [results method](#result).